 While the pandemic is seeing the closure of many business establishments, there are new restaurants finding ways to thrive.
-The Farmer’s Table opened in April this 2021, more than one year after the first lockdown was announced in the Philippines.
+The Farmer’s Table opened in April 2021, more than one year after the first lockdown was announced in the Philippines.

 This 100% al-fresco dining destination is the first Tagaytay restaurant of the Raintree Hospitality Group, the people behind popular Manila restaurants such as Saboten, Providore, Chotto Matte, and M Café at the Ayala Museum.
 Located in Nurture Wellness Village, The Farmer’s Table is Raintree’s answer to the stressors of living in the longest quarantine in the world.